sankalpjain21/Four-Game/README.md

 This project taught me so much about game development, AI algorithms, and Python.
 It started as a simple "let me try making Connect Four" and turned into this whole thing with multiple AI difficulties and fancy graphics.
 The Minimax algorithm was particularly fun to implement - watching the AI actually think strategically instead of making random moves felt like magic the first time it worked.
 Hope you enjoy playing it as much as I enjoyed building it!

----

-*P.S. - If you manage to consistently beat Godmode, you're either really good at Connect Four or found a bug in my code! 😄*